material-components/material-components-ios/howto/tutorial/README.md

 ## Flexible Header

-One advantage of the App Bar component is it's compatibility with UINavigationItem.
+One advantage of the App Bar component is its compatibility with UINavigationItem.
 If developers would like to customize the actual contents inside the header, they need to look at the powerful Flexible Header component.

 Observant developers would already have noticed that App Bar uses Flexible Header to create the behavior.
 Imagine instead that we would like to lock the title to the bottom of the header but keep search button attached to the top.